felisity09/note-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Branches
+- `main` - This is the main branch.
+It contains the latest code that is deployed to production.
+Note that this branch is protected and can not be pushed directly to it.
+You need to create a PR and get it approved before merging to this branch.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: